seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 The implementation of casting should also come with as little duplicate implementation as necessary, i.e. to avoid unnecessary methods on the DTypes.
-Furthmore, it is desirable that casting is implemented similar to universal functions.
+Furthermore, it is desirable that casting is implemented similar to universal functions.

 Analogous to the above, the following also need to be defined: